wulkanowy/discord-bot/CONTRIBUTING.md

 Then you will have to set up a bot on [Discord Developers Portal](https://discordapp.com/developers) and add it on your Discord server.

-After that copy the bot token form the bot settings and set it as the `DiscordToken` environmental variable.
+After that copy the bot token form the bot settings and set it as the `DISCORD_TOKEN` environmental variable.

 To run the bot use:
 ```shell